 Sites also provide administrative support appropriate to the training activities.
 The consortium secretary provides general administrative support to all interns.

 The work week and clinic hours for support staff of most Medical Center work sites is typically 8:00 a.m. to 5:00 p.m.
 Monday through Friday.
 These hours vary somewhat among programs (e.g. some rotations begin at 7:00 a.m.; others end at 6:00 p.m.).
 The typical workday of interns is expected to be 8-10 hours per day for 40-50 hours per week.
-Hours outside of the typical workday are expected but vary from site to site and with intern’s preference for scheduling group and individual therapy.
+Psychiatry funded interns cannot exceed 40 hours per week.
+Hours outside of the typical workday are expected but vary from site and with intern's preference for scheduling group and individual therapy.

 Stipend and Financial Assistance